Vegan Multigrain Waffles

 Growing up, my Dad would make pancakes every Sunday.
 On the rare occasions he made waffles, I knew he was pulling out all the stops for Sunday breakfast.
 Inspired by the waffles I grew up with, I created this Vegan Multigrain Waffle recipe that features rolled oats, whole wheat flour and your choice of toasted corn meal, oat bran or wheat germ.
 Top it with real maple syrup or fresh organic berries to be transported back to my dining room circa 1985.

-Vegan Multigrain Waffles Recipe1 ¾ cups + 2 Tablespoons non-dairy milk
+Vegan Multigrain Waffle Recipe1 ¾ cups + 2 Tablespoons non-dairy milk

 ½ cup old fashioned rolled oats